ballerina-guides/integration-samples/hubspot-contacts-to-google-contacts/README.md

 hubspotAccessToken = "<HUBSPOT_ACCESS_TOKEN>"
 ```

-### Configuration
-1. Obtain the relevant OAuth access tokens for `Google Contacts` and `Hubspot` configurations.
-2. Once you obtained all configurations, Create the `Config.toml` file in the root directory.
-3. Replace the necessary fields in the `Config.toml` file with your data.

 ## Testing
-1. Run the Ballerina project created by the integration template by executing `bal run` from the root.
+Run the Ballerina project created by the integration template by executing `bal run` from the root.
-2. Now you can check your Google Contacts to verify if the new contacts are added.